 It all starts with… “Boston never had a greater painter than Richard Upton Pickman.”

 “The place for an artist to live is the North End.
 If any aesthete were sincere, he’d put up with the slums for the sake of the massed traditions.
 God, man!
-Don’t you realise that places like that weren’t merely made, but actually grew?
+Don’t you realize that places like that weren’t merely made, but actually grew?
 Generation after generation lived and felt and died there, and in days when people weren’t afraid to live and feel and die.”

 The North End is the oldest residential neighbourhood in Boston.
 It was settled in the 1630s by the descendants of the Puritan families who settled in New England.
 Originally an affluent Boston community, many of the residents were still loyal to England when the first shots of the American Revolution were fired.

-When the dust settled, one third of the population of Boston left the city and the demographics of the North End abruptly changed.
+When the dust settled, one-third of the population of Boston left the city and the demographics of the North End abruptly changed.
 Those who were left behind vacated the North End for Beacon Hill and the buildings quickly filled with new sets of immigrants: Irish, Italian, and Eastern European.

 The North End in the 1920s (Lovecraft’s era) was in a dire situation.
 It was a rundown, deteriorating, overcrowded community full of people crammed together in tenement buildings.
 It was a place where immigrant families could buy cheap housing.
 It was also a place where artists could rent studios for pennies.